How we work with strategy and branding

 What is branding?

-Let's start by taking a step back.
-What do we really mean when we say branding?
+Let us take a step back.
+What do we mean when we say branding?

 Branding works at different levels: